gaffarelj/VKI_MarsABE/MCD/README.md

 ## Fortran to Python interface
 The `F2PY` Python module has been used to compile the Fortran interface into a Python module, [fmcd.so](fmcd.so).
 Please not that, on a different machine, this module may need to be recompiled.
 Please refer to the MCD documentation to do this.
-Also, the MCD Fortran to Python interface has been compiled using Linux subsystem for Windows, as compilation did not work on Windows directly.
-Because of this, any file calling the interface shall be run from a Linux terminal.
-The Linux subsystem for Windows can be activated following the steps described [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
-The Linux terminal can be opened by pressing the `Shift` key and right-clicking in a folder on Windows, then clicking on `Open Linux shell here`.

 An example of call to the MCD can be found in [example_direct_call.py](example_direct_call.py).